arthurbcp/kuma-site/src/content/docs/overview/templates.md

 ### Extensions

-Template files in Kuma can accept any text file extension.
+Template files in Mr. Smith can accept any text file extension.
 However, it is advisable to use one of the extensions below to have *Syntax Highlighting* in your IDE.

 Recommended extensions: `*.go.txt, *.go.tpl, *.go.tmpl, *.gtpl, *.tpl.`